 Seamless communication channels between team members are a necessary for smooth workflow.

-Jitsi: Cross-platform web conferencing software.
-Doesn't support many features like the other tools, but can be considered a very nice alternative to Skype.
+- Jitsi: Cross-platform web conferencing software.
+It doesn't support many features like the other tools, but can be considered a very nice alternative to Skype.
 It supports file-sharing, screen-sharing and real-time video/audio calls.
 Available on most desktop and mobile platforms.

-Nextcloud: A self-hosted open source file-sharing tool.
-It actually can be used for a lot of other purposes, such as a calendar service, email service, team management service and much more.
+- Nextcloud: A self-hosted open source file-sharing tool.
+It actually can be used for many other purposes, such as a calendar service, email service, team management service and much more.
 But using it as a file-sharing platform between teams is a very common use case.
-It is compatible by design with GDPR & HIPAA.
+It is compatible intentionally with GDPR & HIPAA.

-FileRun: A simple open source web interface for document & file-sharing.
-Simply upload your documents and choose with who do you want to share them.
+- FileRun: A simple open-source web interface for document & file-sharing.
+Simply upload your documents and choose with whom do you want to share them.
 Can be installed on Windows, macOS and Linux instances, and has many integrations with the famous online documents platform (MS Office, Zoho, Google Docs.. etc).

 We have written a rich-list about this category you can read about it more in these articles:

 Under the lockdown and quarantine even accountants stay home, but they can proceed with their job if they have a self-hosted cloud reliable accounting solution, here is our recommendations